makramjandar/AKS-TERRAFORM/README.md

 * resource_group_name

 Values and conventions for the 6 variables are as follows :
+* agent_count are the number of "agents" - 3 or 5 or 7
 * azure_container_registry_name as "alphanumeric"
 * client_id which is the sp client Id
 * client_secret which is the secret for the above as created in pre-req